 Requirements are given on Level-2 which is the required level for data assimilation applications.
 Aggregated multi-sensor Level-3 products should retain these Level-2 requirements as much as possible.
-At least, Level-3 products should not be homogenized/degraded to the instrument with the lowest accuracy over the targeted time period.

-The required precision is always the same as for the tabulated accuracies under the assumption that the important biases in the products will be fully characterized.
+At least, Level-3 products should not be homogenized/degraded to the instrument with the smallest uncertainty over the targeted time period.
+The required precision is included in the error budget expressed as (total) uncertainty and would be the same as for the tabulated uncertainty under the (unrealistic) assumption that all biases in the products could be fully characterized.